Revision of permitted substances for use in organic production (2025)

 What is changing?

-The Expert Group for Technical Advice on Organic Production (EGTOP) is still evaluating which substances can be authorised for cleaning and disinfection in organic production.
-These lists will not be completed by the end of 2025 as scheduled, so the existing list of substances authorised specifically for cleaning and disinfecting ponds, cages, tanks, raceways, buildings, or installations for animal production (Regulation 889/2008, Annex VII) will continue to apply until 31 December 2027.
+EGTOP is still evaluating which substances can be authorised for cleaning and disinfection in organic production.
+The existing list of substances authorised specifically for cleaning and disinfecting ponds, cages, tanks, raceways, buildings, or installations for animal production (Regulation 889/2008, Annex VII) will continue to apply until 31 December 2027.

 - ethylene for flower induction in pineapple.